 This past year, I have been teaching myself to calm down through daily mandala making, long meditative walks and taking time for much more sleep!

 After ten years of full-time studio work and running a private therapy practice and art facilitation business on the side, my nervous system was really "amped up."
 I have found it hard to stop and get quiet.
-I have felt conditioned to "go go go!"
+After ten years of intense work, I was conditioned to "go go go!"

 Since I left my art studio job last year, I have been reflecting upon what it means to "work inspired" instead of "work tired."
 An interesting question to ask yourself is "What would I create in my life if I felt like I was enough as I am?"